dotnet/docs/docs/core/preview3/tools/dotnet-add-reference.md

 `PROJECT`

-Project name to use.
+Project file to operate on.
 If not specified, the command will search the current directory for one.

-## Additional arguments

-`<project>`
+`PROJECT_REFERENCES`

 Project to project references to add.
-A project or multiple projects to the project file.
-Glob pattern is supported on Unix/Linux based terminals.
+You can specify one or multiple projects.
+Glob pattern is supported on Unix/Linux-based terminals.

 ## Options

+`-h|--help`

+Prints out a short help for the command.

 `-f|--framework <FRAMEWORK>`

-Add project references only when targeting a specific framework.
+Adds project references only when targeting a specific framework.

-`-h|--help`

-Prints out a short help for the command or argument.

 ## Examples